 Building your vocabulary is always a good idea.
 It benefits your reading and it also helps you be more specific and precise in your writing.
 Here is my word of the week.

 I was in a coffee shop recently, where I read an interesting newspaper column (in the National Post) about American author, poet and activist Alice Walker.
-Apparently, the author of The Colour Purple, as forbidding to have a book of hers translated into Hebrew.
+Apparently the author of The Colour Purple refused to have a book of hers translated into Hebrew.
 I no longer remember the reason why and I don’t have enough knowledge to offer any view on the politics of it.

 What intrigued me was discovering a term I’d never encountered before.
 The word?
 Nugatory.
 Here is the sentence, written by columnist Barbara Kay in the June 22/12 story: